poissonconsulting/pgfeatureserv/.github/CONTRIBUTING.md

-# Contributing to pgfsr
+# Contributing to pgfeatureserv

-This outlines how to propose a change to pgfsr.
+This outlines how to propose a change to pgfeatureserv.

 ## Fixing typos